 More Varieties of Dusty Miller

-Angelonia is also called summer snapdragon, and once you get a good look at it, you'll know why.
-It has salvia-like flower spires that reach a foot or 2 high, but they're studded with fascinating snapdragon-like flowers with beautiful colorations in purple, white, or pink.
+Angelonia is also called summer snapdragon, and you'll know why once you get a good look at it.
+It has salvia-like flower spires that reach a foot or 2 high.
+They're studded with fascinating snapdragon-like flowers with beautiful colorations in purple, white, or pink.
 It's the perfect plant for adding bright color to hot, sunny spaces.
 This tough plant blooms all summer long with spirelike spikes of blooms.
 While all varieties are beautiful, keep an eye out for the sweetly scented selections.
 While most gardeners treat angelonia as an annual, it is a tough perennial in Zones 9-10.
 Or, if you have a bright, sunny spot indoors, you can even keep it flowering all winter.

 Basil dishes up classic Italian flavor in eye-catching bushy plants suitable for garden beds or containers.
 Grow this tasty beauty in a sunny spot, and you'll reap rewards of flavorful foliage in shades of green, purple, or bronze.
 Basil lends a distinctive taste to salads, pizza, and pasta dishes.
 Use small leaves whole; chop larger leaves.
 Add leaves to dishes just before serving for greatest taste and aroma.
 Basil plants are exceedingly sensitive to cold; start seeds indoors or sow outside after all danger of frost has passed.

 Garden Plans for Dusty Miller

 Banish front-yard blahs by installing this easy corner-fence garden of fast-growing flowers.